LeeAnnEditor/o365hq/blog/How to detect attacks before they cause damage.md

-1. Detect or identify abnormal behavior using innovative behavioral analytics and anomaly detection technologies leveraging machine learning
+1. Detect or identify abnormal behavior using innovative behavioral analytics and anomaly detection technologies leveraging machine learning.
-2. Detect known malicious attacks (i.e. Pass the Hash, Pass the Ticket) and known security vulnerabilities
+2. Detect known malicious attacks (i.e., Pass the Hash, Pass the Ticket) and known security vulnerabilities.
-3. Focus on what is important fast clear and relevant attack information
+3. Focus on what is important, fast, clear, and relevant attack information.
-4. Identify anomalies and policy violations that may be indicative of a security breach
+4. Identify anomalies and policy violations that may be indicative of a security breach.

-When you open the attack timeline in ATA, you see a comprehensive report with suspicious activities showing the entities that were involved in this activity and what the recommendations are:
+When you open the attack timeline in ATA, you see a comprehensive report with suspicious activities showing the entities that were involved in this activity and what the recommendations are.

 ![](https://o365hq.com/images/182.png)

-Let's see the high priority issues caused by suspicion of identity thief.
-According to the report here, the user Michael Dubinsky's credentials may have been stolen, and was used to gain access to resources that Michael doesn't usually access.
-Let's trace the sequence of events that led to Michael's identity theft:
+Let's see the high-priority issues caused by suspicion of identity theft.
+According to the report here, the user, Michael Dubinsky's, credentials may have been stolen and used to gain access to resources that Michael doesn't usually access.
+Let's trace the sequence of events that led to Michael's identity theft.

 ![](https://o365hq.com/images/183.png)